This article mentions how to use JEXL in Peaka

 }

-And I have a flow and add a new action named 'Set Page Variable'.
+We have created a flow and added a new action called 'Set Page Variable'.

-And enter your value or JEXL code like below.
-We use a function of JEXL.
+Now, please input your value or JEXL code in accordance with the format shown below.
+We are utilizing a function from JEXL.

 {{ setWith(page.countryInfo,'population', '88.8 M') }}

-That's it.
-When the flow works, your object will be updated.
+That's all there is to it.
+Once the flow is executed, your object will be updated accordingly.